anirudhmlik/endtoendfireprediction/README.md

-# endtoendfireprediction
-# endtoendfireprediction
-# endtoendfireprediction
+# end-to-end project for fire prediction